-The Don Muang Railway Station is a small train station near DMK Airport in Bangkok.
+The Don Muang Railway Station is a small train station near Don Muang International Airport in Bangkok (DMK).

 The station is located in between Vibhavadi Rangsit Road and Choet Wutthakat Road, just opposite the International Terminal 1 and as a consequence is sometimes referred as Don Muang Airport Train Station (please note that these days it is often also spelled Don Mueang).

 All the trains running on the Northern Line and the North-Eastern Line stop here (except for the ordinary train 311).

 The station is used either to go from the airport to Bangkok city centre (or vice versa) or to board a train going North or North-East.